Research in Philosophy

-- UO WorldCat offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries, Summit libraries, and hundreds of other libraries worldwide.
-When searching in UO WorldCat, entries for items owned by the UO Libraries appear at the top of the list and include information about location and availability.
+- LibrarySearch offers a streamlined interface for search results that combine, into a single merged list, the collections of the UO Libraries and 37 academic libraries in the Pacific Northwest (Summit).

 - Books on philosophy can be found under the following call numbers: